Slack Logo

 Slack LogoSlack Logo PNG

 The Slack logo demonstrates multiple channels of communication.
-The system enables communication on a global and personal level and brings users together around one central theme.
+The system enables communication at both global and personal levels, bringing users together around a central theme.
 The emblem represents the messenger as a great utility program.

 Slack: Brand overview